-- Dependent variable: Sales revenue. - Within-subjects explanatory variable: time into advertising campaign (categorical). - Null: There is no difference in mean sales revenue for business before an advertising campaign begins, one week into advertising, one month into advertising, and one month after conclusion of advertising. - Alternative: There is a difference in sales revenue...
+- Dependent variable: Sales revenue. - Within-subjects explanatory variable: time into advertising campaign (categorical). - Null: There is no difference in mean sales revenue for business before an advertising campaign begins, one month into advertising, and one month after conclusion of advertising. - Alternative: There is a difference in mean sales revenue for at least one of these time frames.